Onam: History

-According to P.S.
-Salini, a research scholar in Islamic studies, most Muslims join the festivities with their friends and celebrate "Hindu festivals such as Onam".
-According to a 2001 chapter by Filippo Osella and Caroline Osella, both Hindus and non-Hindus have celebrated Onam equally "as a time when the unity of the family and kin group is particularly emphasized".
-In another 2008 paper, Osella and Osella state that "Onam is not celebrated by Muslims" and the Muslims who do prepare an Onam feast have an air of a "daring secret".

-Muslim reformists have called on other Muslims to refrain from taking part in the festival.
-For example, a Kerala-based Salafi preacher has called Onam as haram (wrong and forbidden).
-In 2019, another Muslim religious speaker caused controversy over his statement that Muslims should not celebrate the festivals of other religions like Onam.
-Some Muslim Indian politicians light traditional vilakku (oil lamps), while others have refused to light these lamps at Onam events declaring it to be a Hindu tradition and against the teachings of Islam.
-Muslim daily newspapers and other publications have condemned Muslim ministers who participate in Onam traditions.
-However some Muslims observe Onam anyway, considering its celebrations and rituals as a cultural practice.

-According to Ritty A. Lukose, Onam is a Hindu festival, one that is culturally inclusive within the "secular lexicon" of Hinduism.
-In recent years, however, it has undertaken a political tone.
-In one case, students group affiliated with Hindu nationalism in Kerala objected when a Muslim played the role of Mahabali.They protested against the local organizer when alternate Hindus are available to play that role.
-According to Lukose, this incident shows how "the cultural figure of King Mahabali, understood as Hindu, tolerant and inclusive" into an "exclusively Hindu one".

 Celebrations, rituals and practices

 Onam falls in the month of Chingam, which is the first month according to the Malayalam Calendar.
 The celebrations mark the Malayalam New Year, are spread over ten days, and conclude with Thiruvonam.
 The ten days are sequentially known as Atham, Chithira, Chodhi, Vishakam, Anizham, Thriketa, Moolam, Pooradam, Uthradam and Thiruvonam.
 The first and the last day are particularly important in Kerala and to Malayalee communities elsewhere.

-The Atham day is marked with the start of festivities at Vamanamoorthy Thrikkakara temple (Kochi).
+The Atham day is marked with the start of festivities at Thrikkakara Vamanamoorthy Temple, Kochi.
 This Vishnu temple is considered as the focal centre of Onam and the abode of Mahabali, with the raising of the festival flag.
 Parades are held, which are colourful and depict the elements of Kerala culture with floats and tableaux.

-Other days have a diverse range of celebrations and activities ranging from boat races, cultural programs, sports competitions, dance events, martial arts, floral Rangoli – pookkalam, prayers, shopping, donating time or food for charity to spending time with family over feasts.
+Other days have a diverse range of celebrations and activities ranging from boat races, cultural programs, sports competitions, dance events, martial arts, pookkalam (a flower carpet), prayers, shopping, donating time or food for charity to spending time with family over feasts.
 Men and women wear traditional dress.
 The Kerala sari or Kasavu sari is particularly wore on this day.